29 weeks pregnant

 It was tied up in a slim roll.
 It was heavy, but she clutched it with both arms to her chest.
 It was only mid-afternoon.
 They could have ridden for hours more yet.
 But Grinda was too tired and sore to argue.

 Finding a small level spot of land between the trees, she bent to lay the tent on the ground, only to stop partway.
 She couldn’t do it!
 She couldn’t bend over.
-She began to attempt a crouch, only to give-up almost immediately.
+She attempted to crouch, only to give-up almost immediately.

 ‘Something wrong?’
 Mock said from behind.

 Grinda sighed.
 ‘I think you better do it.’
-She handed it over.
+She handed the tent over.

 Mock took it with a small, sultry smile.

 Grinda sat comfortably with her back up against a tree as she watched him work.
 His hair was loose and knotted.
 Any memory of the braids long gone.
 It kept hanging across his face in a dark curtain every time he bent over.
 Then he’d push it back, revealing the strong cording of his neck, the hard muscles of his shoulders.